 Second-generation antihistamines in nasal form are as good as, or better than the oral forms for treating seasonal allergic rhinitis.
 However, they can cause drowsiness, and they are not as effective for allergic rhinitis as nasal corticosteroids.
 Nasal spray antihistamines are available by prescription and include:

 - Azelastine (Astelin, Astepro, Dymista)

 - Olopatadine (Patanase)

-- Common side effects include headache, dry mouth, and dry nose.
-(These are often only temporary and go away during treatment.)
+- Headache, dry mouth, and dry nose.
+These are often only temporary and go away during treatment.

-- Drowsiness may occur.
-The nasal spray forms of second-generation antihistamines cause more drowsiness than the pill forms.
+- Drowsiness.
+The nasal spray forms may cause more drowsiness than the pill forms.

 - Extended-release forms of loratadine and cetirizine have additional ingredients that can cause other symptoms, including nervousness, restlessness, and insomnia.